-XO18: Xbox One fan event returns in November
+X018: Xbox One fan event returns in November

 But Microsoft looks like it is most closely emulating Sony’s PSX fan event for PlayStation products.
 PSX has brought together fans over the last couple of years to celebrate Sony’s gaming brand.
 This has also given PlayStation a platform to make major announcements near the end of the year.

-With XO18 happening in November, Microsoft seems like it is filling that slot this year.
+With X018 happening in November, Microsoft seems like it is filling that slot this year.
 Sony still has not confirmed whether it is planning a PSX for late 2018 or not.